-After more than 10 years of teaching Linear Algebra in the traditional way, we decided to increase student engagement by creating a self-paced course.
-Students’ scores improved by 15-27% compared to previous semesters.
+After more than 10 years of teaching Linear Algebra in the traditional way, we decided to create a hands-on self-paced online course and flip the classroom.
+As a result students became more active, enjoyed the course better, learned more, and their scores improved by 21% compared to previous semesters.

 How Does the Course Work

+The course is based on the so-called flipped mastery model which is a proven way to increase student engagement and success.
 In contrast to a traditional Linear Algebra course where students listen to the instructor during the lecture and then do the work at home, in our course students work actively in the classroom.
 Using their laptops or tablets, they go through a series of “challenges” where they learn using tutorials, videos and interactive examples.
 After each new concept they take a quiz/homework which shows them if they understood the subject.
-They have a chance to learn what they missed and retake the quizzes after 24 hours.
+They have a chance to learn what they missed and retake the quizzes after 12 hours.

 Role of the Instructor

 Contrary to traditional lecture-based Linear Algebra courses, the instructor does not serve as the delivery vehicle for contents which students are perfectly capable of learning on their own.
 Instead, the instructor has more time to help every student individually as needed.
-The instructor sees a detailed overview of the progress of every student in the My Students panel.
+The instructor has access to a detailed progress report of every student in real time.

 Benefits for the Students